nathansgreen/c3cheat/README.md

 Grab a copy and self-host cookie clicker city.
 Change stuff.
 Cheat.
 Win.

+### save file editing

+The save file format is base-64 encoded.
+There appears to be a random 3 byte prefix followed by delimited json blobs.
+Attempting to decode the save file without stripping off the prefix tends to create gibberish.

 ### example

+The file `data.json` contains a lot of stuff that is fairly easy to modify.
+Other game data is compiled into `c3runtime.js` but this can also be manipulated.

 The JSON path `/project/6/2/1/3/3` will land you at the `REFUND` section.
 One very, very easy thing to do is to change the multiplier from the